Claude Code Rebuilt My Website in 25 Minutes for $8

 The Setup

 I've been running my personal blog on WordPress since 2005—back when I hosted it on my own physical server, racked in a colocation facility in London Docklands.
 Before AWS existed.
-Before "cloud computing" was even a term people used.
+Before "cloud computing" was even a mainstream term.

 Twenty years later, that blog holds 87 posts, 40 categories, 24 tags, and nearly 40,000 words about programming, cloud computing, data science, and business analysis.
 A digital archaeology of my career.